Small Bowel Tumours

 For proximal duodenal small bowel tumours, an upper GI endoscopy can be performed (Fig. 4), also allowing for histological sample to be obtained via biopsy.

-However, often endoscopy cannot reach the suspected tumour, therefore in such cases, MRI enterography can be used to good affect in the diagnosis.
+However, often endoscopy cannot reach the suspected tumour, therefore in such cases, MRI enterography can be used to good effect in the diagnosis.
 Other imaging modalities that can be used include endoscopic ultrasound (EUS) (especially for cancers in the ampullary region) or capsule endoscopy.

 However, as the majority of patients present with features of bowel obstruction, often the diagnosis (or suspicion raised) is made via CT imaging, especially if the tumour is large.
 Further PET-CT imaging is useful if metastatic disease is suspected.
 Small bowel tumours are staged using the TNM staging system.